Docks — Fun Facts to Know and Tell

 If the property has a community moorage such as Brown Island or Cape San Juan, additional value is assigned as well.

-Currently there are waiting lines at most of the resorts and private marina facilities as boating is truly a popular past time of islanders.
+Currently there are waiting lines at many of the resort marina facilities as boating is truly a popular passtime of islanders.

 Mooring buoys are a good alternative although it can be difficult to make the transition from your dingy to the larger boat on the buoy.
 Age and flexibility must factor into the process for some of the boat owners.
 The County favors buoys over anchorage due to the lack of destruction to aquatic vegetation from pulling the anchor.

-You can install a registered mooring buoy for around $3000- $5000 that meets the Corps of Engineers and County standards.
-New registered buoys must be in 16 feet of water and not interfere with any existing buoys nearby.
+You can install a registered mooring buoy for around $1500-$2000 that meets the Corps of Engineers and County standards.
+New registered buoys must be in 16 feet of water.

 Docks will always be in demand and will elevate the price of homes that already have them by at least the cost to install one, if not more.
-Many years ago, I only assigned $100,000 to the value of a dock, but times have changed.
-As mentioned above, I now assign $300,000.
+In years past, I only assigned $100,000 to the value of a dock but times have changed.

-We have attorneys and consultants in our County that have been successful in processing dock permits and dock repairs.
+We have attorneys and consultants in our County that have been successful in processing dock permits and those individuals are referenced below.

 Merri Ann Simonson